Sunday, December 31, 2017

 Here are my priorities in art criticism:

-1. Does it seem to point to something worth striving for?
+1. Does it point to something worth striving for? (not necessarily by me).
 Because that is why I come to art.

-3. How does it relate to and compare with art history? - because this question is unavoidable -- at least for me
+3. How does it relate to and compare with art history? - because I find this question unavoidable.

-4. How does it relate to what has been written about it by the artist or others? - because I am fascinated by opinions other than my own.
+4. How does it relate to what has been written by the artist or others? - because I am fascinated by opinions other than my own.

 Susan Snodgrass, a prolific local writer, has provided a job description for art critics that is much more prevalent in today's artworld: